allure-framework/allure2/README.md

 [![build-badge][]][build] [![release-badge][]][release] [![maven-badge][]][maven] [![Backers on Open Collective](https://opencollective.com/allure-report/backers/badge.svg)](#backers) [![Sponsors on Open Collective](https://opencollective.com/allure-report/sponsors/badge.svg)](#sponsors)

-Allure Framework is a flexible, lightweight multi-language test report tool that not only shows a very concise representation of what has been tested in a neat web report form but allows everyone participating in the development process to extract the maximum of useful information from the everyday execution of tests.
-Allure Framework is a set of adaptors and examples for Allure Report, a flexible, lightweight multi-language test reporting tool.
+Allure Report is a flexible multi-language test report tool to show you a detailed representation of what has been tested end extract max from the everyday execution of tests. <p>
+Allure Framework is a set of adaptors and examples for the Allure Report.

 Read more at the [official website](https://qameta.io/allure-report) of the project.

 ![Allure Report](.github/preview_report.png)